CrsiX/GNUnet-NSE-P2P/docs/initial_report.md

 [AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) since it's the strongest copyleft license out there (we would go for GPLv3 if this wasn't a network service).
 It allows anyone to read, edit, study and redistribute our code under the same license while prohibiting closed-source software builds.

-We found this to be most adequate for our project, as it should be an open-source software for testing and understanding P2P-networks and the NSE algorithm in detail.
+We found this to be the most adequate licence for our project, as it should be an open-source software for testing and understanding P2P-networks and the NSE algorithm in detail.
 Therefore anyone should be able to read and redistribute the code for demonstration or study purposes, but not for private closed-source systems.

 ## Previous programming experience